Jun Li, M.D., Ph.D., F.A.A.N., has been appointed chair of the Wayne State University Department of Neurology, effective March 19.

 He has mentored numerous post-doctoral students, assistant professors, technicians, research assistants and students.

-A member of the Society for Neuroscience, the American Academy of Neurology (fellow), the Peripheral Nerve Society, the American Neurological Association (fellow) and the American Society of Neurochemistry, Dr. Li has won numerous awards, including the David Kotlarek Award for excellence in patient care from Ohio State University, the WSU Faculty Research Excellence Award, the WSU Junior Faculty Award and the 2014 Wolfe Research Prize from the American Neurological Association.
+A member of the Society for Neuroscience, the American Academy of Neurology (fellow), the Peripheral Nerve Society, the American Neurological Association (fellow) and the American Society of Neurochemistry, Dr. Li has won numerous awards, including the David Kotlarek Award for excellence in patient care from Ohio State University and the 2014 Wolfe Research Prize from the American Neurological Association.
 He was named the 2017 Littlejohn Faculty Fellow at Vanderbilt University and in 2017 was a Featured Scientist at the Vanderbilt Brain Institute.